Peter Kallin, President

 BA, Yale College, MS, Conservation, School of Natural Resources, U of Michigan, MA, Sociology/Social Psy/Human Ecology, University of Michigan, President Emeritus & Board, Maine Lakes; Western Foothills Land Trust, Board; Upland Headwaters Alliance, Board; Waterford Comprehensive Planning committees McWain Pond Assoc., Past Pres.; Newton, MA, Conservators; Past Pres.
 Crooked R. Watershed; Career Civil Servant: USEPA & Federal Water Pollution Control Administration; USDI, Bureau of Outdoor Recreation & National Park Service, Resource Planning; White House

 In 1999, Maggie moved to Maine to be near the lake where her family had vacationed for three generations.
-Her expectations included spending much more time with family than teaching had allowed and to writing novel about Ireland BCE she’d planned for years.
+Her expectations included spending much more time with family than teaching had allowed and to begin writing a novel about Ireland BCE she’d planned for years.
 Not much later, she found herself on a different track as a lake association president, Invasive Plant Patroller, founder of a 7-lake Courtesy Boat Inspection Program that’s now largest in the state, teacher of CBI’s north, south and downeast of Augusta, and employed by the Maine Congress of Lake Associations.
 In a turn-about many members of COLA and the Maine Lakes Society might identify with, this fun-loving retiree turned lake-a-holic when she found out the true status of her favorite lake.
-Like many others driven by a specific sense of place, she turned to Maine’s wealth of lake resources to find to find a way to fend off further damage.
+Like many others driven by a specific sense of place, she turned to Maine’s wealth of lake resources to find a way to fend off further damage.
 Today, as LakeSmart Program Director, she’s invigorated by its progress and by the possibilities that pooled resources among conservation-minded individuals and groups can bring to Maine’s legacy of lakes.
 Details: mother of three; Wellesley grad, lived and worked in the US, Europe, the Middle East and Africa; lives at the far end of a gravel road on the shore of a special lake; walker, kayaker, swimmer, reader, cook and dreamer of a healthy future for lakes, loons and people.

 Mary Kerwood, Bookkeeper